quanghuyn94/vits-accelerate/README.md

 A customized version of VITS has been developed to accommodate emerging technologies.

 - Please note that this is an experimental version, and there are still several issues that need to be addressed before it can be used.
-Some of the differences from the regular version include:

 ## Some of the differences from the regular version include:
 - Use with PyTorch 2.